-- the verbatim (word for word) copying of another's work without appropriate and correctly presented acknowledgement and citation of the source - the close paraphrasing of another's work by simply changing a few words or altering the order of presentation, without appropriate and correctly presented acknowledgement and citation of the source; - Sham Paraphrasing: When someone copies text, word for word from a source, references the work but does not place it in quotation marks so it appears to be paraphrased. - Illicit paraphrasing: When someone paraphrases text from a source but does not acknowledge the source.
+- Sham Paraphrasing: When someone copies text, word for word from a source, references the work but does not place it in quotation marks so it appears to be paraphrased. - Illicit paraphrasing: When someone paraphrases text from a source but does not acknowledge the source. - c. failure to reference appropriately or to adequately identify the source of material used; - Concealing sources: If a student cites a piece of work from a source more than once they must reference it each time.
+No matter how many times they refer back to the source they must acknowledge the source, even if it is in the very next paragraph. - Fake Referencing: To make up quotations and/or supply fake citations.
+The fake citationcan be either completely fabricated or reference a real source (book, journal, or Web site) which contains no such article or words that have supposedly been used or to imply that books and/or journals have been used by copying citations from the work of other authors when they have not.

-- failure to reference appropriately or to adequately identify the source of material used; - Concealing sources: If a student cites a piece of work from a source more than once they must reference it each time.
-No matter how many times they refer back to the source they must acknowledge the source, even if it is in the very next paragraph - Fake Referencing: To make up quotations and/or supply fake citations.
-The fake citation can be either completely fabricated or reference a real source (book, journal, or Web site) which contains no such article or words that have supposedly been used or to imply that books and/or journals have been used by copying citations from the work of other authors when they have not. - Secondary referencing: To mention someone's work which has been referred to in a document a student has read, even though the student hasn't read the original piece of work themselves.
-When a student compiles their reference list students must only include the document(s) read by the student. - the deliberate and detailed presentation of another's concept as one's own.
+- Secondary referencing: To mention someone's work which has been referred to in a document a student has read, even though the student hasn't read the original piece of work themselves.
+When a student compiles their reference list students must only includethe document(s) read by the student. - d. the deliberate and detailed presentation of another's concept as one's own.